mp911de/logstash-gelf/src/site/markdown/default-fields.md

 # Default Fields

-By default, following fields are used in the gelf message:
+This are the fields used in GELF messages:

 **Default Fields**